railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 * show some tweets from this incident; or web page news report screengrab

 In the midst of uncertainty, we decided to cancel the Saturday workshop and reschedule for the following weekend.
-Less than an hour after that MIT announced the police had found no shooter and lifted the emergency.
+Less than an hour after that, MIT announced that the police had found no shooter and lifted the emergency.
 Later it was revealed that the original tip was a hoax.

 The shooter hoax cost us some money and attendance.
 We losts a few hundred